 Trilliums do not transplant well from the wild and many are actually endangered; therefore, they should be purchased from a reputable nursery that specializes in their care.
 They can also be propagated from seed, though flowering will not occur right away.
 In fact, it can take up to four or five years to see blooms.

 Trillium plants can also be propagated by rhizome cuttings or division when the plant is dormant, either in fall or late winter (prior to new growth).
-Cover the tuber-like rhizome with at least two inches of soil and space plants about ten inches apart.
+Cover the tuber-like rhizome with at least 2 inches (5 cm.) of soil and space plants about 10 inches (25 cm.) apart.

 Once established in the garden, trillium wildflowers require little maintenance or care.
 As long as they have been planted in a suitable location, you need only keep the soil evenly moist, but not soggy.
 They may also require water in dry weather.